cern-eos/eos/doc/quickstart/uboxed.rst

 The setup scripts will install all required packages.

 .. note::
    Make sure you have no other web server listening on the standard ports.
-Make sure you have atleast 6GB of free space under ``/var/lib/docker/volumes/``.
+Make sure you have atleast 30GB of free space under ``/var/lib/docker/``.

 .. note::
    The installation requires atleast docker version 17.03 - if you have an older one we recommend to uninstall it let the setup script take care of pulling a newer version.

 .. note::
    In certain environments docker container cannot resolve external domain addresses because nameserver accesss to the default nameserver 8.8.8.8 is blocked.
-To fix this create a daemon configuration file ``etc/docker/daemon.json``.
+To fix this create a daemon configuration file ``etc/docker/daemon.json`` and restart the docker daemon
    For the CERN DNS server that would be e.g.

 .. code-block:: bash